Mapping Future Imaginaries – Global

 Prof Phil Cohen

 Phil is a cultural theorist, urban ethnographer, community activist, educationalist and poet.
 He is an Emeritus Professor in the Centre for Cultural Studies, University of East London, UK, Senior Research Fellow at the Institute of Advanced Studies, University College London and Research Director of the Livingmaps Network.
-An urban ethnographer, Phil works with young people and communities in East London, charting the impact of structural and demographic change on their everyday experience, and the stories they tell about the past, present and future of this area.
+An urban ethnographer, Phil works with young people and communities in East London, charting the impact of structural and demographic change on their everyday experience and the stories they tell about this area’s past, present and future.

 Email me: pcohen763@hotmail.co.uk